eclipse-archived/ceylon-lang.org/documentation/1.0/reference/interoperability/ceylon-from-java.md

 #### Calling Ceylon toplevel methods

-A Ceylon toplevel method is compiled into a class of the same name, which is `final`, has a `private` constructor, and a `static` method of the same name corresponding to the toplevel method.
+A Ceylon toplevel method is compiled into a class of the same name with an underscore (`_`) suffix, which is `final`, has a `private` constructor, and a `static` method of the same name corresponding to the toplevel method.